Safe Emulator Setup for Students Using iOS Devices

 - Keep identities separate: Use school accounts for coursework apps only.
 Personal accounts stay off the emulator.

 - Avoid pirated content: Stick to legal apps and assets.
-For legal context, read is using an Android emulator on iOS safe and legal?.
+For legal context, read is using an Android emulator for iOS safe and legal.

 - Manage permissions: Deny camera/mic unless required by the course.
 Check app permission screens after install.